vercel/vercel/DEVELOPING_A_RUNTIME.md

 When a new build is created, we pre-populate the `workPath` supplied to `analyze` with the results of the `prepareCache` step of the previous build.

 The `analyze` step can modify that directory, and it will not be re-created when it's supplied to `build` and `prepareCache`.

-To learn how the cache key is computed and invalidated, refer to the [overview](https://vercel.com/docs/v2/advanced/runtimes#technical-details).

 ### Accessing Environment and Secrets